Fin Komodo: KD 250 AT

 The KD 250 AT has hydraulic disc brakes, and the steering system uses a rack and pinion system.
 It is equipped with an automatic transmission (forward, neutral and reverse) and rear-wheel drive.
-The maximum speed that can be achieved is 60 km/h.

 KIT 250 AT

 The Komodo KIT (Combat Reconnaissance Vehicle) 250 AT is a military version intended for reconnaissance.
 First appeared in Indo Defense 2014, this vehicle was developed by Dislitbang AD with PT FKT.
 Weighing 600 kg, the Komodo KIT can be loaded into military cargo aircraft, such as the C-130 Hercules.
-Weapons that can be installed include the FN Minimi (calibre 5.56 mm) or FN MAG (calibre 7.62 mm), with 360 degrees rotation.
-The military version is equipped with a winch.

 KD 250 X

 The KD 250 X is the Fin Komodo which was first introduced at IIMS 2017, on May 1, 2017.
 The KD 250 X is generally seen as the civil version of Komodo KIT, as seen by its more angular fairing shape when compared to the KD 250 AT.
-The KD 250 X is a facelift of the KD 250 AT.
-The volume of the cabin is increased, the dashboard configuration has been changed, and the seat has been upgraded to be safer and more comfortable than previous versions.
+The volume of the cabin is increased, the dashboard configuration has been changed, and the seat has been upgraded.
 The engine and some other components did not change.

 Bledhex

 The Bledhex is an electric variant of Fin Komodo KD 250 X, first shown at IIMS 2021 (15–25 April 2021).
-The name comes from Javanese word bledeg meaning lightning.
+The name comes from Javanese word bledeg, meaning lightning.
 The body of the vehicle is made of polycarbonate with a tubular frame.
-The electric motor has a power of 20 kW, a torque of 70 Nm, and a top speed of 40 km/h.
-The battery has a capacity of 21 kWh and can be fully charged in 3 hours.
-Cruising range is 150–200 km depending on the track.